 The best hook size for surf fishing will depend on what kind of fish you are trying to catch.
 For surf fishing, this is generally between 2 and 0/6.
 It also depends on the size of the bait you are using.
 It’s best to test a few different hook sizes to find the one that works best for you.

-To learn how to read hook sizes and choose the best one for the type of fish you are trying to catchOpens in a new tab., continue reading.
+To learn how to read hook sizes and choose the best one for the type of fish you are trying to catch, continue reading.

 How to Read Hook Sizes